SciML/SciMLDocs/docs/src/highlevels/equation_solvers.md

 - Fast non-allocating implementations on static arrays of common methods (Newton-Rhapson)
 - Bracketing methods (Bisection, Falsi) for methods with known upper and lower bounds (`IntervalNonlinearProblem`)
-- Wrappers to common other solvers (NLsolve.jl, MINPACK, KINSOL from Sundials) for trust region methods, line search based approaches, etc.
+- Wrappers to common other solvers (NLsolve.jl, MINPACK, KINSOL from Sundials) for trust region methods, line search-based approaches, etc.
 - Built over the LinearSolve.jl API for maximum flexibility and performance in the solving approach
 - Compatible with arbitrary AbstractArray and Number types, such as GPU-based arrays, uncertainty